-Take Care of Your Teeth's Best Friend with the Help of Your Peoria Family Dental Office!
+Take Care of Your Teeth's Best Friend with the Help of Our Peoria Dentist!

 Before you place toothpaste on the bristles to brush your teeth, remember to thoroughly wash the bristles first.
 While it may sound silly, there can be a certain amount of bacteria that could cause harm to your oral health.
 Even though your mouth is filled with bacteria, a majority of them aren’t harmful, so if you brush your teeth with lingering bacteria from your bristles, it’ll be easy to damage your teeth and gums or get sick.